am1t/sn-digital-garden/notes/dev/digital garden.md

 # Exploring Digital Garden

 The concept of digital gardens have always impressed me.
 I love what people do with such a space.
-Many use it as a wiki, a pool of what they learn.
-A few use it as scratchpad for their projects.
-Others use it just like a blog.
+Many use it as a wiki, a pool of thoughts capturing what they learn.
+A few use it as a scratchpad for their projects.
+There are many who also use it just like a blog.

-I like to think of this as a wiki -- another extension of the same concept is around second brain.
+I like to think of this as a wiki -- an extension of the same concept around second brain.
 Digital garden, for me, is a place where thoughts grow, where they move from the original (physical) brain to a digital space.
 Some are healthy.
 Others are just great to look at.
 Some are fully grown.
 Others are work in progress.

+Why?
+Well, it goes back to my belief that [blogs are boring](https://write.as/am1t/blogs-have-made-the-web-boring).
+The list of posts displayed reverse chronologically doesn't help much.
+I've read many articles on how blogs and their typical homepage have ruined the web.
+Blogs have made words transient, instead they should be, in Andy Matuschak's words, evergreen.
+So here's an attempt to build such a system for myself.

 This tweet from [Maggie Appleton (@Mappletons)](https://twitter.com/Mappletons/status/1250532315459194880) lists some of the most wonderful implementations of the digital gardens.